conda-forge/locust-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `locust` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `locust, locust-with-all` can be installed with `conda`:

 ```
-conda install locust
+conda install locust locust-with-all
 ```

 or with `mamba`:

 ```
-mamba install locust
+mamba install locust locust-with-all
 ```

 It is possible to list all of the versions of `locust` available on your platform with `conda`: